Stabilization approaches for the hyperelastic immersed boundary method for problems of large-deformation incompressible elasticity: Continuous Formulation

-Thus, this formulation for stabilization parallels models of nearly incompressible elasticity.\\ When defining $U(J)$ in nearly incompressible elasticity, restrictions are placed on $U(J)$ to achieve certain physically motivated properties.
-Specifically, it is necessary that this term satisfy $U(1) = 0$, so that the identity motion $\FF = \mathbb{I}$ introduces no extra energy.
-The contribution of the volumetric energy to the first Piola-Kirchhoff stress is $ J U'(J) \FF^{-T}$, so it is beneficial for $U(J)$ also to satisfy $U'(1) = 0$.
-This implies no extra stress is introduced if $J = 1$.
-We also require that $\lim_{J \rightarrow \infty} U(J) = \infty$ and $\lim_{J \rightarrow 0} U(J) = \infty$ so that large dilatations and contractions are also energetically unfavorable.
-Finally, we want to control the effect of $U(J)$ through the numerical bulk modulus $\kappas$, such that $\kappas \rightarrow \infty$ represents exact incompressibility.
-A simple example of $U(J)$ that satisfies the above conditions is:
+Thus, this formulation for stabilization parallels models of nearly incompressible elasticity \cite{JavierBonetandRichardWood2008}, except we have adopted the convention commonly used in fluid mechanics, in which the pressure has a negative sign in front of it.\\ In nearly incompressible elasticity, restrictions are placed on $U(J)$ to achieve certain physically motivated properties.
+Specifically, a definition of $U(J)$ in which $U(1) = 0$ is physically meaningful because no additional energy is introduced if $\FF = \mathbb{I}$.
+Because the contribution of the volumetric energy to the first Piola-Kirchhoff stress is $ J U'(J) \FF^{-T}$, it is also common to require $U(J)$ to satisfy $U'(1) = 0$, which implies that no extra stress is introduced if $J = 1$.
+We also require that $\lim_{J \rightarrow \infty} U(J) = \infty$ and $\lim_{J \rightarrow 0} U(J) = \infty$, so that large dilatations and contractions are energetically unfavorable.
+Finally, we want to control the effect of $U(J)$ through a stabilization parameter, referred to as the numerical bulk modulus $\kappas$.
+A simple example of $U(J)$ that satisfies the above conditions is

 To modulate the $\kappas$, we introduce the numerical Poisson ratio $\nus$.
 The two parameters are related via